 This favourite amongst London’s best bookshops is so beautiful, you’re likely to get annoyed with the many youngsters snapping pictures for their Instagrams here.
 Found in an Edwardian building on Marylebone High Street, walking in feels like that moment you first saw your university library as a fresher.
 All of the books are arranged by country rather than by genre, so you’re sure to come across hidden gems you wouldn’t normally consider.
 If you fancy staying in the neighbourhood, we've got plenty of charming London aparthotels to call home away from home throughout your stay.
 Marylebone is a great options for families, or those looking for the best areas to stay in London for shopping.

 You can’t have a list of the best bookshops in London without including Gay’s the word.
 The only speciality LGBTQ+ bookshop in the country, it’s been a London landmark since 70s.
 Having overcome homophobia and raids from Customs, this shop acts as a beacon of hope for many as well as being the headquarters of several gay rights movements.
 Of course, the books themselves are so interesting that you’ll have to drag yourself away.
 Think about bringing your kids here - not only so they can see a cultural icon, but so you can prove to them that you still know what’s hip.

 And there we have it, our guide to the best bookshops in London.
 Want to keep reading?
 Take a look at our guide to Kensington or our list of the best markets in London next.
-And if you're planning a trip to the city?
-(It's worth it for the books alone.)
-Then take a look at our collection of serviced apartments in London.
+And if you're planning a trip to the city (it's worth it for the books alone), then take a look at our collection of serviced apartments in London, as well as our exclusive range of the most luxurious holiday rentals that London has to offer.
 Our home critics meticulously vet each and every award-winning home on our site – checking everything from WiFi speed to the artwork on the walls – to ensure your perfect stay.
 We're serious about standards here at Plum Guide, and we know you are too.